milanglacier/minuet-ai.nvim/README.md

 # Minuet AI

-Minuet AI: Dance with Intelligence in Your Code
+Minuet AI: Dance with Intelligence in Your Code 💃.

-`Minuet-ai` brings the grace and harmony of a minuet to your coding process.
-Just as dancers move during a minuet
+`Minuet-ai` integrates with `nvim-cmp`, brings the grace and harmony of a minuet to your coding process.
+Just as dancers move during a minuet.

-Minuet AI integrates with `nvim-cmp`, offering intelligent, context-aware code suggestions.

 # Features